Configuration

 set vpp settings lcp route-no-paths

-Ethernet interfaces moved to VPP still should be configured from the usual place: set interfaces ethernet.
+Ethernet interfaces moved to VPP still should be configured from the usual place: set interfaces ethernet

-You can configure additional types of interfaces using set vpp interfaces.
+.
 By default, they will be added to VPP dataplane only.
 If you want to see them in the kernel as well, you must configure an additional kernel interface counterpart and connect it to VPP:

 set vpp interfaces vxlan vxlan10 kernel-interface 'vpptap10'